 Economists predict that President Jair Bolsonaro’s pro-business policies will finally deliver a long-awaited recovery in Latin America’s biggest economy, boosting growth to 2.0-2.6 per cent in 2020 from around 1 per cent this year — although they concede that a similarly optimistic forecast for this year has failed to materialise.

 Former senator and two-time governor of Matto Grosso, 63-year old billionaire Blairo Maggi, has been instrumental in the growth of Brazil’s agribusiness sector.
 He remains a leader of the “ruralist bench”, the agribusiness lobby that dominates Congress and supports President Jair Bolsonaro.
-In an interview with Al Jazeera, Maggi says that it is possible to increase Brazil’s agribusiness in a sustainable way.
+In 2005, Greenpeace gave him the Golden Chainsaw award, for his “unparalleled contribution to Amazonian deforestation”.
+However, in an interview with Al Jazeera, Maggi says that it is possible to increase Brazil’s agribusiness in a sustainable way.

 Banco do Brasil (BB) account holders will not pay the overdraft fee that will come into force in June next year.
 In a statement, the financial institution said it had opted to insure current and new customers throughout 2020.
 CMN Resolution 4765 of 27 November 2019 provides that banks can charge this type of new contracts. , from January 6th.
 For current ones, the fare is expected to take effect on June 1, 2020.